chamer79/Bucha-Bucha/README.md

 #### MVP

--Home Page: Create buttons that will route to each designated recipe category and FAQ
+-Home Page: Create buttons that will route to each designated recipe category and FAQ <br -Get request.<br>

--Get request.

--Post request.
+-Post request.<br>

--Create new flavor recipes and update Airtable through a form
+-Create new flavor recipes and update Airtable through a form.<br>

--FAQ (Bucha Basic) page

 -Style with CSS

 #### PostMVP

--Incorporate a search bar to find recipes by ingredient -Incoporate a Like/Dislike button & counter for each recipe -Bucha Basics: Create a modal box for each kombucha fact -Put Request
+-Incorporate a search bar to find recipes by ingredient.<br>
+-Incoporate a Like/Dislike button & counter for each recipe.<br>
+-Bucha Basics: Create a modal box for each kombucha fact.<br>
+-Put Request.<br>
--Add question form to Bucha Basic page.
+-Add question form to Bucha Basic page.<br>
 -Altering the recipe layout from grid to mosaic.